 The cosmic furnace heaved as stars and other celestial bodies were consumed.
 An ornate chimney ran from it into space where the stardust blew freely like smoke across the ashes of the universe.

 “Yes dear,” an old woman said to an image of Silverwood, “Yes, yes, you are young.
 Don’t be so hasty to leave that planet, all the civilisations of the cosmos have their problems.
-For example, this one that I am recycling never discovered chocolate.
+For example, this one never discovered chocolate.
 Never.
 No wonder it ended in tears.”

 The image of Silverwood frowned on the portal.
 At this point it was only displaying images, but–if the counterparty accepted it–the device could open a small wormhole between itself and receiving portals.